Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/UpgradeTo50.md

 Starting with v5.2.0, users can set the maximum buffer size in bytes using the Java System Property `ucar.unidata.io.http.maxHTTPBufferSize` (default is 10 MB).

 ## netCDF-Java API Changes (5.3.x)

+### Opening remote files on AWS S3

+Files stored as single objects on AWS S3 can not be accessed using NetcdfFile.
+This is done through the use of `S3RandomAccessFile` and byte range-requests, so downloading the entire object may not be needed.
+For more information, see [dataset_urls.html#aws-s3].